-One of the biggest challenges surrounding driving with Autism Spectrum Disorder is the stimulus that you can encounter from the driver's seat.
-While it can seem like a lot, it is all manageable, especially if you have a plan.
-I'll highlight some quick tips here, but recommend taking Andrew Arboe's webinar series if you are interested in a deeper dive into stimulus behind the wheel.
+One of the biggest challenges surrounding driving with Autism Spectrum Disorder is the stimulus that you can encounter as a driver.
+While it can seem like a lot, it can also be manageable, especially if you have a plan.
+I'll highlight some quick tips here, but recommend taking our webinar series if you are interested in a deeper dive into stimulus behind the wheel.
 There are 3 main senses we will focus on: touch, sight and sound.

 Next, let's talk about sounds.
-Your car's stereo is a perfect controllable to help you set a comfortable environment in your car.
-Andrew Arboe is a lover of video games, and he found that listening to video game music while he drives helps to keep him calm.
+Your car's stereo is a perfect example of a controllable stimulus because you can establish a comfortable environment in your car. by adjusting the station, the volume and various attributes of sound.
 Remember, as the driver, you get to control the music and the volume that you listen to it.
-We recommend building a playlist in your favorite music app, like Spotify or Pandora, that has 3-4 hours of music that you love.
+We recommend building a playlist in your favorite music app, that has 3-4 hours of music that you love.
 You can start the playlist any time you start a journey and let it be a calming source while you drive.

-I'll pause here to point out a likely obvious but important point: YOU CANNOT USE YOUR MOBILE DEVICE WHILE DRIVING!
-Set all of your ringers and notifications to silent, and consider using an App to auto reply to text messages that you are driving.
-If you are expecting important calls or messages, it is best to schedule your driving around those calls so that you can maintain complete focus in your car.
-Even though the law allows for handsfree devices in many states, we recommend that you maintain complete focus on driving, especially in your first year behind the wheel.
+I'll pause here to point out a hopefully obvious, but important point to reiterate: YOU CANNOT USE YOUR MOBILE DEVICE WHILE DRIVING!
+Set all of your ringers and notifications to silent, and consider using an App to auto reply to text messages indicating that you are driving.
+If you are expecting important calls or messages, it is best to schedule driving around those calls so that you can maintain complete focus in your car.
+Even though the law allows for handsfree devices in many states, we recommend that you eliminate ANY possible distractions, especially in your first year behind the wheel.
 We have a saying: park your phone, drive your car.
 If you use your phone for your music or GPS, set it up before you put the car in drive and then don't look at your phone again until you have safely parked.